Eric43/tdtk/reports/overview.md

 travel time analysis or neural network modeling, there is little need to attempt to model ever travel time and transfer.
-However, if you are doing only the more advanced slightly 'lernt machine analysis the entire data set will have to be processed completly to minimize records with NA's or missing data fields (except where appropriate).
+However, if you are doing only the more advanced slightly 'lernt machine analysis the entire data set will have to be processed completely to minimize records with NA's or missing data fields (except where appropriate).

 ## Reading, cleaning and preparing the data set.

-After loading the data, the data needs a few columns added to make later anaysis easier.
-This can be done manually or part of a function if using standarized registary data.This section prepares that data set for analysis.
-Several steps are involve including: (i) removing all records with NA's in essential fields, (ii) extracting/converting date information to allow for easier grouping, (iii) cleaning/converting of zip code to a numeric value, (iv) cleaning/converting age to years (i.e. days and months to years), (v) grouping by injury severity score (REF), (vi) catogorizing inital dispensation, (vii) grouping by ICD-10 description and finally (viii) merging with zip code data base for geocoding information.
-This is the intial trauma data set post-tidying and ready for basic summary and geo-spatial statistics.
+After loading the data, the data needs a few columns added to make later analysis easier.
+This can be done manually or part of a function if using standardized registry data.This section prepares that data set for analysis.
+Several steps are involve including: (i) removing all records with NA's in essential fields, (ii) extracting/converting date information to allow for easier grouping, (iii) cleaning/converting of zip code to a numeric value, (iv) cleaning/converting age to years (i.e. days and months to years), (v) grouping by injury severity score (REF), (vi) categorizing initial dispensation, (vii) grouping by ICD-10 description and finally (viii) merging with zip code data base for geocoding information.
+This is the initial trauma data set post-tidying and ready for basic summary and geo-spatial statistics.

 NOTE: Rewrite using pipes